linatl/jekyll-gitbook/_posts/OSCP/2021-03-20-linuxfiletransfers.markdown

 On the attacker system:
 $ nc 192.168.1.1 80 < file.txt

-Also works the other way, to get files back to the attacker system
+Also works the other way, to get files back to the attacker system.
 ```